jon-hanson/parsecj/README.md

 ```

 The `match` method provides a poor-man's equivalent to Haskell's pattern-matching.
-It can be used to extract the result from a `Reply`:
+It could be used, for example, to extract the result from a `Reply`:

 ```java
 <A> A getResult(Reply<A> reply) {